My fascination for the natural world started at a very early age, and my love of animals has been a part of my life for as long as I can remember.

 Studying Fine Art at university enabled me to gain a clearer perspective on my future career.
 Having spent time working directly with threatened species, I realised that I wanted to combine my art with studies in the conservation of wildlife.

-To this end, after having completed a year at Staffordshire University, I decided to change courses and in 2016 began my degree in Wildlife Conservation at Liverpool John Moores University.
+After having completed a year at Staffordshire University, I decided to change courses and in 2016 began my degree in Wildlife Conservation at Liverpool John Moores University.
 In 2020 I graduated with a 1st Class Honours Wildlife Conservation degree.

-Over the past seven years, I have exhibited my work and entered into recognised competitions within the UK.
+Over the past eight years, I have exhibited my work and entered into recognised competitions within the UK.